 About

-Aspen Morris is an undergraduate student of photography at Union College (‘25).
-Her work is primarily composed of self-portraiture, rephotography, and photographic sculpture.
-She often destroys or radically changes previous work to establish a new vantage on familiar material.
-These techniques generate a separate self, allowing for the sublimation of self-destructive impulse into dispossessed violence against a photo-body.
+I am a student of photography at Union College (‘25).
+My work is composed of self-portraiture, rephotography, and photographic sculpture.
+I destroy or change previous work to find a new vantage on familiar material.
+These techniques create a separate self, allowing for the sublimation of self-destructive impulse into dispossessed violence against a photo-body.